- 1 10 Best Gaming Monitors Under $200

 - Thinking Only About One Monitor: A couple of our top gaming monitors under $200, such as the LG model support easy linking to spread images across more than one screen.
 This can be useful for both work and gaming, and is an alternative option worth considering.

 - Not Watching the Price: IPS panel gaming monitors like the ones we reviewed at a sub-$200 price point are often fluctuating in price.
-If you aren’t ready to purchase just yet, we recommend you constantly check price on Amazon or other online retailers for sales and deals.
+If you aren’t ready to purchase just yet, we recommend you constantly check the price on Amazon or other online retailers for sales and deals.
 And look at a VA panel monitor too.
-Also check out the best cheap monitor list.
+Also, check out the best cheap monitor list.